-To clean the keyboard, use a rag dampened slightly with cleaning solution.
+Cleaning should be done with a rag lightly dampened with cleaning solution.
 Use extreme care to prevent liquid from dripping between the keys.
 Spraying directly on the keys should be avoided.
-The spray should be applied first to the cloth, and then the cloth wiped over the keys.
+The spray should first be applied to the cloth, then the cloth wiped over the keys.